 Dear fans of new music,

-The DLC Nurse & Learn provides childcare for children ages birth to 23 years old of all abilities, including those with severe cognitive and physical impairments.
+The DLC Nurse & Learn provides childcare for children ages birth to 23 years old of all abilities, including those with severe cognitive and physical impairments and/or medical need.

 My wife and I wish to express our gratitude to the DLC by asking you to send them a donation of $10 (or more).
 We run this new-music site (August’s List) for the purpose of raising funds for the DLC.
 We measure success not in terms of number of views, but money raised.

 When we moved from San Francisco to Jacksonville in 2001, we began looking for a daycare facility that would admit our son, August, who was born with severe and multiple impairments—cerebral palsy, cognitive impairment, and blindness (read about August here).
 No organization in Jacksonville would accept him on account of his impairments, except one—the DLC Nurse and Learn.

 Founded in 1989 by Amy Buggle and still run by her, the DLC is a daycare and after-school facility.
 It takes kids and young adults ranging from infants all the way up to people aged twenty-three.
 The DLC is a great boon because it allows parents and guardians of children with severe and multiple impairments to remain working.
 Without the DLC, either my wife or I would have had to stop working to stay home with August, something we could not have afforded to do.
 In sum, the DLC saved us.